Brands and media increasingly feel the need to collect first party data. But what is it exactly?

 - First party data:which one of these benefits are you most enthusiastic about?

-Consequently, a growing interest for first party data seems logical.
+Consequently, a growing interest in first party data seems logical.
 Especially given that Europe will put a new data protection regulation in place in 2018 (GDPR).
 Moreover, the digital advertising business is a highly competitive one.
 Therefore, advertisers are increasing their search efforts to break out of the pack with more accurate and more qualitative data.
 They are often willing to pay the price if media can offer them effective targeting.
 Little qualitative data will always be worth more than a lot of imprecise data.

-Tools to collect your first party data
+Tools to collect your data

 The easiest way to collect first party data is to use forms on your website, whether for newsletter registrations or for prospects qualification.